 56 Commonwealth (Demolished)

-The original house at 56 Commonwealth was designed by Snell and Gregerson, architects, and built ca. 1866.
+The original house at 56 Commonwealth was designed by Snell and Gregerson, architects, and built ca. 1866, by Standish and Woodbury, masons.
 It had been one of four contiguous homes (54-56-58-60 Commonwealth) built at the same time in a Georgian Revival style, with bow fronts and balustraded parapets above the main cornice.

 Maria Sayles died in February of 1874.
 In her will, she left 56 Commonwealth to Henry Sayles and he continued to live at there until about 1876.
-He also maintained a home in Brookline.
+He also maintained homes in Brookline and in Bar Harbor, Maine.
 He had moved by 1877 and subsequently maintained his Boston residence at the Somerset Club, leasing 56 Commonwealth to others.

 By the 1876-1877 winter season, it was the home of Arthur Cheney and his wife, Emeline (Lewis) Cheney.
 They previously had lived at 131 Boylston.
 Arthur Cheney was Boston agent for his family’s silk manufacturing mills in South Manchester, Connecticut.
 In the 1860s, he and Dexter H. Follett had built Selwyn’s Theatre in Boston, later renamed the Globe Theatre; from the early 1870s, Arthur Cheney both owned and managed the theatre.
 He died in October of 1878.